The Bankrate promise

 Bank-owned properties can be a fit for a specific type of homebuyer or investor, but they can be difficult to find in today’s market.
-Here are the basics to know.
+Here are the basics to know, including how to find bank-owned properties.

 What are bank-owned properties?

-The acronym REO stands for real estate owned, and it’s the same as bank-owned.
-If no one opts to buy a foreclosure home at auction, the bank or mortgage lender or servicer takes ownership of the property, and can refer to it as either bank-owned or real estate owned (REO).
+If no one opts to buy a foreclosure home at auction, the bank or mortgage lender or servicer takes ownership of the property.

 Who buys bank-owned properties?